telerik/blazor-docs/knowledge-base/chart-custom-legend.md

 ## Solution

 Change the Chart Legend design with HTML/CSS.
 You need to:
-* Disable the built-in legend
+1. Disable the built-in legend with `<ChartLegend Visible="false" />`
-* Use HTML markup or any other components to create the custom legend content
+1. Define specific colors for the Chart series or data points [through `Color` or `ColorField`]({%slug components/chart/types/column%}).
+1. Implement the custom legend UI outside the Chart.
+1. Use the same Chart series or data point colors in custom Chart legend.

 >caption Custom Chart Legend with ListView